 Worship forms a central part of our school day and is highly valued by children, parents and staff.
 It is seen as a special time in that it is an opportunity to pray together, or reflect on the things we consider to be important.

-A daily, shared act of worship, in the Christian tradition, is led by children, teachers, Reverend Bishop or guest presenters.
+A daily, shared act of worship, in the Christian tradition, is led by children, teachers, a member of the clergy or guest presenters.
 We use a range of presentation styles so everyone is able to participate.
 All acts of worship have an underlying Christian theme although their focus may be about world events or social dilemmas.
 Bible stories are sometimes told, as are stories from other religions and cultures.

 The Genesis Group is a group of children from across the school who take a lead role in delivering acts of collective worship.
 They choose the greeting, sending, hymns and prayers as well as preparing the worship table with a cloth, candles and a cross.
 Each term, the Genesis Group plan and deliver worship based on a theme of their own choosing.

 Parents are welcome to worship on Friday afternoon, which is also a time to celebrate our children’s achievements.
 Every term, each class plans and delivers a class worship, linked to a major Christian celebration or tradition.
 Parents and members of the local church community are also welcome to join us for this.